Algebraic treatment of non-Hermitian quadratic Hamiltonians: Introduction

 \section{Introduction}

 Hamiltonian operators that are quadratic functions of the coordinates and momenta proved to be useful for the study of interesting physical phenomena \cite{SLZEK11,RSEGK12,BGOPY13,POLMGLFNBY14}.
-The eigenvalues of such Hamiltonians may be real or appear as pairs of complex conjugate numbers.
+The eigenvalues of such Hamiltonians may be real or complex.
 The occurrence of real or complex spectrum depends on the values of the model parameters that determine the experimental setting.
 The transition from one regime to the other is commonly interpreted as the breaking of PT symmetry.
-In addition to PT symmetric those Hamiltonians are also Hermitian and one can also interpret the transition as the breaking of Hermiticity\cite {F15a,F16}.
+In some cases those PT symmetric Hamiltonians are also Hermitian\cite{F15a,F16}.

 In addition to those Hamiltonians directly related to experiment there are other quadratic oscillators that have been used to illustrate physical concepts in a more theoretical setting.
 They may be Hermitian\cite {E80,BG15,RCR14} or non-Hermitian\cite{CIN10,LM12,FG14b,BKB15,MX16}.